Kostas Fortounis: Olympiacos

 On 21 July 2014, Fortounis signed a five-year contract with Olympiacos, returning after six years.
 He said he chose the club ahead of PAOK and Panathinaikos because they could offer him Champions League football, but was left out of the squad for that competition.
-He scored his first goal for Olympiacos in the Superleague match against PAS Giannina on 6 December, a penalty kick in a 2–2 draw, and went on to score 7 goals from 25 appearances in the 2014–15 Superleague.
+He scored his first goal for Olympiacos in the Super League match against PAS Giannina on 6 December, a penalty kick in a 2–2 draw, and went on to score 7 goals from 25 appearances in the 2014–15 Super League.
 Fortounis helped Olympiacos reach the 2015 Cup Final, in which he scored the third goal with a 25 yards free kick as they beat Skoda Xanthi 3–1 to complete the double with a record 27th cup win.

-Fortounis scored Olympiacos' first goal of the 2015–16 Superleague season in a 3–0 win over Panionios.
+Fortounis scored Olympiacos' first goal of the 2015–16 Super League season in a 3–0 win over Panionios.
 In the second match of the season, against Levadiakos, he secured the victory by scoring the second goal in stoppage time and was named "Man of the Match".
 On 22 September 2015, he scored twice in Olympiacos's 3–1 defeat of Skoda Xanthi and assisted Jimmy Durmaz for the opening goal.
 He was again named "Man of the Match".
 He scored for the second league match running against PAS Giannina in a 5–1 home win.
 On 29 September, away to Arsenal in the Champions League group stage, he was involved in Felipe Pardo's opening goal and his corner led to goalkeeper David Ospina fumbling the ball over the goalline to give Olympiacos a 2–1 lead, a performance that earned him a spot in the Champions League Team of the Week.
-On the seventh matchday of the Superleague he scored two goals in a 4–0 home win against AEK after being brought onto the pitch in the second half.
+On the seventh matchday of the Super League he scored two goals in a 4–0 home win against AEK after being brought onto the pitch in the second half.